 The Company entered into a non-cancellable arrangement with a cloud services provider in July 2022.
 Under the arrangement, the Company committed to spend an aggregate of at least \$100.0 million for a period of three years beginning July 2022, on services with this vendor.
-The Company has incurred costs totaling \$7.7 million and \$2.3 million during the three months ended January 31, 2024 and 2023, respectively, and \$23.5 million and \$3.9 million during the nine months ended January 31, 2024 and 2023, respectively, under the arrangement.
+The Company incurred costs totaling \$9.4 million and \$7.2 million during the three months ended July 31, 2024 and 2023, respectively.
+As of July 31, 2024, the remaining contractual commitment is \$54.0 million.

-The Company entered into a non-cancellable arrangement with a professional services provider in October 2023.
-Under the arrangement, the Company committed to purchase an aggregate of \$15.0 million of professional services for a period of 18 months beginning October 2023.
-The Company has incurred costs totaling \$0.2 million and \$0.2 million during the three and nine months ended January 31, 2024, respectively, under the arrangement.
+The Company entered into a non-cancellable arrangement with a professional services provider in October 2023, which was amended in July 2024.
+Under the amended arrangement, the Company committed to purchase an aggregate of \$42.0 million of professional services for a period of three years beginning October 2023.
+The Company incurred costs totaling \$4.9 million during the three months ended July 31, 2024, under the arrangement.
+As of July 31, 2024, the remaining contractual commitment is \$34.6 million.

-The Company entered into a non-cancellable arrangement with a professional services provider in January 2024.
-Under the arrangement, the Company committed to purchase an aggregate of \$13.0 million of professional services for a period of one year beginning January 2024.
-The Company has incurred costs totaling \$0.7 million and \$1.2 million during the three and nine months ended January 31, 2024, respectively, under the arrangement.
+The Company entered into a non-cancellable arrangement with a professional services provider in January 2024, which was amended in April 2024.
+Under the amended arrangement, the Company committed to purchase an aggregate of \$31.0 million of professional services for a period of two years beginning January 2024.
+The Company incurred costs totaling \$4.9 million during the three months ended July 31, 2024, under the arrangement.
+As of July 31, 2024, the remaining contractual commitment is \$22.6 million.